Cyber Insurance

 Mistakes and oversights

-Professional liability insurance, also called errors and omissions insurance, covers the costs of lawsuits over mistakes and oversights.
-This policy also covers legal costs related to professional negligence.
+Professional liability insurance, also called errors and omissions insurance, covers the costs of lawsuits related to professional negligence.
+That includes mistakes, oversights, missed deadlines, and other negligent acts that harm a client.

 no coverage check mark

-While a cyber insurance policy covers data lost in a software attack, it does not insure data lost from accidental physical damage to a network or storage device.
+While a cyber insurance policy covers data lost in a cyberattack, it does not insure data lost from accidental physical damage to a computer or storage device.
+For instance, a computer repair technician might accidentally drop a customer's laptop while trying to fix it, destroying all the data.

-Electronic data liability coverage expands the property damage coverage in a business owner's policy (BOP) to include a loss of data caused by accidental damage to a customer’s computer, hard drive, or other data storage equipment.
+Electronic data liability coverage expands the third-party liability coverage in your general liability insurance to include a loss of data caused by accidental damage to a customer’s computer, hard drive, or other data storage device.

 no coverage check mark

 If you experience data loss during a power surge, fire, or natural disaster, you would need electronic data processing (EDP) insurance.
-You can typically bundle this coverage in a business owner's policy.
-It provides protection for data loss in your electronic data processing equipment, such as computers and backup systems.
+You can typically bundle this coverage in a business owner's policy (BOP).

 FAQs about cyber insurance

-Get answers to common questions about cyber insurance.
+Get answers to common questions about cyber threats and cyber insurance.

 What are some examples of data breaches and cyberattacks?